Juventus fall to Messi's Barcelona without Covid-hit Ronaldo - RFI

 The breakthrough came when Messi pinged a sublime cross-field ball for Dembele who ran at two defenders before his long-range strike deflected off Federico Chiesa and looped in over Szczesny.

-Morata had the ball in the net just after but the goal was ruled offside after a VAR viewing, with Messi sending wide after 23 minutes off a Griezmann back-heel flick.
+Morata had the ball in the net just after but the goal was ruled offside after a VAR viewing, with Messi sending the ball wide after 23 minutes off a Griezmann back-heel flick.

 Morata latched onto a Juan Cuadrado cross to turn home after half an hour, but again he was ruled offside.
 A VAR review then denied him for a third time on 55 minutes.

-Juventus saw Demiral dismissed in the closing minutes, and Messi sealed victory from the spot following a foul by Federico Bernardeschi on Ansu Fati.
+Juventus saw Demiral dismissed in the closing minutes, and Messi sealed victory from the spot following a foul by Federico Bernardeschi on Ansu Fati for his 117th Champions League goal.

 © 2020 AFP